Holographic MIMO Communications with Arbitrary Surface Placements: Near-Field LoS Channel Model and Capacity Limit: Introduction

 \subsection{Prior Studies}

-In channel modeling, new features of H-MIMO inevitably introduce fundamental changes that are critical to unveil the system performance and perform system designs.
-Conventional channel models, such as the classic Rayleigh fading channel model \cite{Tse2005Fundamentals} and its correlated version \cite{Bjornson2018Massive}, as well as the cluster-based channel model \cite{Heath2016Overview,Cheng2022RIS}, are generally built for far-field scenarios and are all based upon mathematical abstractions, depicting the wireless channel via mathematical representations, while ignoring physical phenomena of the EM wave propagation.
+In channel modeling, the new features of H-MIMO inevitably introduce significant changes that should be addressed from a fundamental EM perspective.
+Specifically, the EM wave field, the actual transmission carrier in H-MIMO communications, is a spatial vector, and the communication distance tends to be in the near-field region, which allows the realization of communications with more polarization.
+Conventional channel models, such as the classic Rayleigh fading channel model \cite{Tse2005Fundamentals} and its correlated version \cite{Bjornson2018Massive}, as well as the cluster-based channel model \cite{Heath2016Overview,Cheng2022RIS}, are generally built for far-field scenarios and are all based on mathematical abstractions, depicting the wireless channel via mathematical representations, while ignoring the physical phenomena of EM wave propagation.
 This is, however, insufficient to describe the wireless channel for H-MIMO communications.
-As shown recently in \cite{Pizzo2020Spatially, Pizzo2022Fourier,WeiLi2022Multi-user}, the authors proposed to describe the wireless channel based on an EM principle, where they studied the small-scale fading for the far-field scenarios.
-As antenna surfaces tending large, the near-field line-of-sight (LoS) channel should be considered.
-In most recent studies \cite{Zhang2022Beam, Cui2022Channel}, the near-field LoS channel is described using a spherical wave propagation model, which is more believed as a mathematical abstraction without putting more emphasis on EM propagation phenomena.
-Recent work \cite{Wei2022Tri} proposed an EM-compliant near-field LoS channel model for H-MIMO, which only considers the parallel placement of surfaces.
-This leads to the failure in capturing channel responses for arbitrary surface placements, which is the general case in practical deployments.
-This restricts its applications in practical scenarios.
+As shown recently in \cite{Pizzo2020Spatially, Pizzo2022Fourier,WeiLi2022Multi-user}, the authors describe a wireless channel following EM principles, where they studied the small-scale fading for scalar wave field in far-field scenarios.
+As antenna surfaces tend to be large, the near-field line-of-sight (LoS) channel should be considered.
+In recent studies \cite{Zhang2022Beam, Cui2022Channel}, the near-field LoS channel is described using a spherical wavefront propagation model, which is more of a mathematical abstraction without emphasis on EM propagation phenomena, e.g. vector wave field and multi-polarization.
+The above channel models undoubtedly fail to support the realistic vector wave field scenario, especially operating in the near-field region where the interactions among EM wave fields are abundant and complicated.
+Going one step further, recent works \cite{Gong2023Transmit, Wei2022Tri} proposed the EM-compliant near-field LoS channel models for H-MIMO, respectively, which are capable of depicting the vector wave field case.
+However, the former work focuses on deriving a measurement-efficient model with high flexibility and mathematical tractability, whereas sacrificing the depiction accuracy to some extent.
+The latter work only considers the parallel placement of surfaces, leading to the failure in capturing channel responses for arbitrary surface placements, which is the general case in practical deployments.